Lawmakers seek long-term limit on governors' emergency power

 The Legislature approved a bill this past week that would give lawmakers greater authority to intervene in gubernatorially declared emergencies by calling themselves into special session.
 The House Republican leader said the bill was not “anti-governor” but a response to a generational crisis.

 Gov. Eric Holcomb, who has issued more than 60 executive orders during the pandemic, vetoed the bill Friday.
 He contends the legislature's attempt to expand its power could violate the state Constitution.
-Legislative leaders, needing only a simple majority vote, said they intend to override the veto, potentially setting up a legal clash between the legislative and executive branches.
+Legislative leaders said they intend to override the veto, potentially setting up a legal clash between the legislative and executive branches.
+Unlike Congress and most states, Indiana lawmakers can override a veto with a simple majority of both houses.

 Several other governors also have vetoed bills limiting their emergency authority or increasing legislative powers.